Our payment terminals are able to accept credit and debit cards from the following card schemes:

 The shopper is prompted to provide their signature either on the touch screen of the terminal or on the printed transaction receipt.
+This depends on how you configure this in your Customer Area.
 It is your responsibility to verify the signature of the shopper with the signature on the card or another form of identification.

 For Terminal API, the terminal always approves the signature.

 If you want to implement a manual signature check on the cash register, proceed as follows:

 - Make sure the cash register software shows a prompt to check the signature.

 - If a signature is approved, no action is necessary.

 - If a signature is declined, the payment needs to be refunded.